ELEC-291-2026/Project2.0/README.md

 **Software:** D1 Mini runs a lightweight web server.
 Robot microcontroller sends telemetry packets over UART to the D1 Mini, which formats and serves them as a live-updating webpage.
 HTML/CSS/JavaScript for the dashboard frontend.

-**Difficulty:** 3/5 | **Time:** 5–6 hours

-**Why it's worth it:** Shows genuine systems integration thinking beyond the base requirements.
-A live updating dashboard with real sensor data is the kind of feature that earns the "exceptional" descriptor on the marking rubric.

 ---